Actor Alec Baldwin apologizes for slur, talk show suspended

-LOS ANGELES, Nov 15 (Reuters) - Actor Alec Baldwin said his late night talk show on cable news network MSNBC will be taken off the air on Friday and next week and apologized for comments that a gay rights group called homophobic epithets.
+LOS ANGELES (Reuters) - Actor Alec Baldwin said his late night talk show on cable news network MSNBC will be taken off the air on Friday and next week and apologized for comments that a gay rights group called homophobic epithets.

 Baldwin, 55, announced the decision in a statement, saying that his comments were “offensive and unacceptable.”
 His talk show “Up Late with Alec Baldwin” began last month.